-Figure 31 and Figure 32 illustrate medium screw-based halogen sales as a percentage of total medium-based lamp sales by wattage, over time for California and the U.S. Like CFLs, halogen screws in the 46-64 watt range (60-watt equivalent) are gaining market share.
-Again, California sales trends are accelerating at a faster rate than those of the U.S.
+Figure 31 and Figure 32 illustrate medium screw-based halogen sales as a percentage of total medium-based lamp sales by wattage, over time for California and the U.S. Like CFLs, halogen screws in the 46-64 watt range (60-watt equivalent) are gaining the most market share.
+Again, California and U.S. sales trends appear to be growing at nearly the same rate over time.